lopezdsr/sql-query/sqlref/sql_reference.template.md

 either by using the service's REST API, or by using the Python or Node.JS SDK.
 You can also use {{site.data.keyword.DSX_full}}
 and the Python SDK in order to use {{site.data.keyword.sqlquery_short}} interactively with Jupyter Notebooks.
 In addition, you can submit SQL queries using {{site.data.keyword.openwhisk}}.

 In contrast to the ad hoc usage of data in {{site.data.keyword.cos_full}} you could also catalog your data using a Hive Metastore.
-Within this metastore or catalog you could manage the data like tables, columns or partitions.
+This metastore is your database catalog, which allows you to register and manage the data on {{site.data.keyword.cos_short}} as tables consisting of columns and partitions.
 There are several benefits to catalog this data.
-It simplifies the SQL select statements and it is easy to return information where your data is stored.
-Using *ANALYSE TABLE* command provides more information to the Spark runtime for an optimized query plan execution.
+1. It simplifies the SQL select statements because the SQL author does not have know and specify exactly where and how the data is stored.
+2. The SQL execution can skip the inference of schema and partitioning because this information is already available in the metastore.
+This can improve you query performance especially for text based data formats like CSV and JSON where the schema inference requires a full scan of the data before the actual query execution.
+3. With the *ANALYSE TABLE* command you can gather statistics about your data that is then used by the SQL compiler to do a cost-based optimization of the query plan, which can result in siginificantly improved query performance for queries on larger data volumes.

 ## Select
 {: #chapterSQLQueryStatement}